 A sodium heparin whole blood specimen is incubated at 37 degrees C in the presence of DHR123.
-Phorbol myristate acetate (PMA) or N-formyl-methionyl-leucyl-phenylalanine (fMLP) stimulant is added and mixed with the whole blood specimen for additional incubation at 37 degrees C. The specimen is then centrifuged, and the cell pellet is subsequently lysed with ammonium chloride at ambient temperature.
-Lysed specimens are then washed with azide-free phosphate buffered saline prior to staining with LIVE/DEAD viability marker and CD15 at ambient temperature.
+Phorbol myristate acetate (PMA) stimulant is added and mixed with the whole blood specimen for additional incubation at 37 degrees C. The sample is then centrifuged, and the cell pellet is subsequently lysed with ammonium chloride at room temperature.
+Lysed samples are then washed with azide-free phosphate buffered saline prior to staining with LIVE/DEAD viability marker and CD15 at room temperature.
 Finally, cells are washed, centrifuged, and resuspended in 1% paraformaldehyde prior to analysis.
 Viable neutrophils are identified by the use of the viability dye and further confirmed by the presence of CD15.
-Approximately 20,000 viable neutrophil events in the unstimulated specimen are used to set the limits for number of events collected for flow cytometry.
-The results are derived as delta % DHR-positive neutrophils after PMA or fMLP stimulation and mean fluorescence intensity for each stimulant for DHR flow cytometry.(O'Gorman MR, Corrochano V. Rapid whole-blood flow cytometry assay for diagnosis of chronic granulomatous disease.
+Approximately 20,000 viable neutrophil events in the unstimulated sample are used to set the limits for number of events collected for flow cytometry.
+The results are derived as delta % DHR+ neutrophils after PMA stimulation and mean fluorescence intensity.
+(O'Gorman MR, Corrochano V. Rapid whole-blood flow cytometry assay for diagnosis of chronic granulomatous disease.
 Clin Diagn Lab Immunol.
-1995;2[2]:227-232; Kuhns DB.
-Diagnostic testing for chronic granulomatous disease.
+1995;2[2]:227-232; Kuhns DB: Diagnostic testing for chronic granulomatous disease.
 Methods Mol Biol.
 2019;1982:543-571)